AUTO RECYCLERS MANIFESTO

 The new law will allow licensed Auto Recyclers in Iowa to purchase vehicles without titles by using an affidavit of ownership signed by the seller.
 The licensed Auto Recycler will have to conduct an NMVTIS search and an online lien check to verify the vehicle is not stolen nor held as security by another party.

-Past ARA President and Iowa’s native son, Mike Swift stormed the nation’s capital in April with a brigade of fellow auto recyclers to discuss the merits of providing all parts data to the automotive recycling industry.
+Past ARA President and Iowa’s native son, Mike Swift will storm the nation’s capital once again in April with a brigade of fellow auto recyclers to discuss the small business struggles and benefits of auto recycling as well as the merits of providing all parts data to the automotive recycling industry.

 The availability of the recall data in batch data form to inventory management systems will allow auto recyclers’ systems to flag recalled parts in real time so that as soon as a defect is identified the parts will be marked as non-saleable.
 Additionally, if the original equipment manufacturer (OEM) or a third party vendor is offering a buy back on recalled parts they will be easily pulled for sale much like integrated core sales programs work now.